San Jose Center for the Performing Arts: History

-The theater opened in 1972 the architect was William Wesley Peters of Taliesin Associated Architects.
-Contractor was the Barnhart Construction Company.
-Less than three months after the theater opened a portion of the movable auditorium ceiling collapsed resulting in two workmen being stranded on a steel beam above the 15 ton ceiling crushed 100 seats, however nobody was injured and the two workmen were able to make it to safety.
+The theater opened in 1972.
+The architect was William Wesley Peters of Taliesin Associated Architects and the contractor was the Barnhart Construction Company.
+Less than three months after the theater opened, a portion of the movable auditorium ceiling collapsed, resulting in two workmen being stranded on a steel beam above.
+The 15-ton ceiling crushed 100 seats.
+However, nobody was injured and the two workmen were able to make it to safety.
 The theater was closed for repairs for several months and reopened in 1973.
 For 34 years, the theater was the home of the American Musical Theatre of San Jose (a.k.a.
 San Jose Civic Light Opera) from 1975 until the demise of the theater company in 2008.

 Architecture

 The center's auditorium has 2,677 seats, split into 1,921 orchestra and 756 balcony seats.
 It also has two smaller rooms, the Private Ridder Lounge with capacity for 150 and the Private President's Club with capacity for 50.